PaulShand/PaulShand/README.md

 This project explores the intricacies of multithreading in C. It includes the implementation of a custom reader-writer lock and a thread-safe queue, both utilizing pthreads for concurrency management.

 ### [Logic Design Projects - Verilog Code](./Intro-Logic-Design)
 A collection of projects completed in my Introduction to Logic Design course, showcasing my skills in Verilog.
-The projects range from basic digital logic gates to complex designs like an interactive reflex game, all developed using Vivado and programmed onto a Basys 3 FPGA board.
+The projects are all designs that are interactive games utilizing the I/O of an FPGA, all developed using Vivado and programmed onto a Basys 3 FPGA board.

 ### [Embedded System Design Course - Labs](./Course-Embedded-System-Design)
 Hands-on labs from my Embedded System Design course, focusing on using the PSoC 6 CY8CPROTO-063-BLE Prototyping Kit and Arduino Nano 33 BLE.
 These labs cover a range of topics, from basic microcontroller programming to complex systems involving communication protocols and external hardware integration.